Osteopathy is a therapy that involves manipulating your bones and muscles to treat symptoms and illnesses.

 There was an international trial looking at whether osteopathy can help to reduce pain after breast cancer surgery.
-This closed in 2015 and we're still waiting for the results.
+This closed in 2015 but the results have not been published yet.

 Using osteopathy is generally safe.
 Of all the people who use it, half might have mild effects afterwards.
 These usually go away within a couple of days.

 - a slight soreness in the treated area

 Contact your osteopath for advice if these symptoms don’t go away.

 There have been some concerns about the possible risk of having a stroke (an interruption to the blood supply to the brain) because of manipulation to your neck.